rwijtvliet/portfolyo/docs/core/pfline.rst

 DataFrame
 =========

-If we want to get more than one timeseries out, we can use the ``.df()`` method, which has several options to control the exact format and contents of the dataframe.
+If we want to extract more than one timeseries, we can use the ``.df()`` method, which has several options to control the exact format and contents of the dataframe.

 .. exec_code::